Why Refinancing a 26-Year-Old Mortgage Could Save You Thousands

 2. Not Shopping Around: Relying solely on one lender often leads to missed opportunities.
 A client who defaulted to their previous lender missed a chance to save over $1,500 annually because they didn’t explore options with Quicken Loans and other competitive lenders.

 3. Focusing Solely on Rate: Some consumers mistakenly believe a lower interest rate is all that matters.
 As John Smith, a mortgage advisor at Quicken Loans, noted, “Refinancing isn’t just about rate; it’s about creating financial flexibility.”
-Homeowners should also evaluate terms, fees, and overall loan structure.
+Homeowners should also evaluate terms, fees, and overall loan structure, much like the strategies discussed in 5 Critical Due Diligence Steps That Would Have Signaled SNDK’s Surge.

 By recognizing these common miscalculations, homeowners can make more informed refinancing decisions.